Export of animal reproductive material

 Under Australia's Export Control Act 2020 and the Export Control (Animals) Rules 2021, an Export Permit and Health Certificate issued by the Australian Government Department of Agriculture, Water and the Environment is required to export all animal reproductive material from Australia.
 This includes embryos, eggs or ova, semen, and anything from which a complete live animal can be produced.

 Please note that the exporter will be charged on a fee-for-service basis for services provided by the department, including audit and approval of facilities/teams and issuing health certificates and export permits.

 The following five steps outline how to prepare reproductive material for export:

 To export reproductive material from Australia, you must comply with the importing country’s requirements.
 It is your responsibility to contact officials of the importing country for specific importing country requirements.
 Some countries issue an import permit that has the importing requirements appended or referenced.

 You must supply the importing country’s requirements to the department, with a certified level 2/3 National Accreditation Authority for Translators and Interpreters (NAATI) translation if the original is not in English.
 Other countries have an agreed protocol for importing requirements.
-These can be found using our Manual of Importing Country Requirements MICoR Live Animals.
-All MICoR entries for reproductive material are available publically without requiring a MICoR login.
+These can be found using our Manual of Importing Country Requirements Micor Live Animals.
+All Micor entries for reproductive material are available publicly without requiring a Micor login.
 As importing country’s requirements can change without notice, it is your responsibility to verify that the requirements to which you are working are current and correct.